aci-ref/facilitation_leading_practices/activities/09-interface.md

 vendor-provided software for local researchers.
-In all of these cases, the best outcomes for researchers and their projects will be achieved if the Facilitator can contribute positively to the relationship with vendors in terms of specifying needs and representing use cases, as well as negotiating prices.
+In all of these cases, the best outcomes for researchers and their projects will be achieved if the Facilitator can contribute positively to the relationship with vendors in terms of specifying needs and representing use cases as well as negotiating prices.
 These relationships and interactions with vendors should also be coordinated with supervisors and across the working group.